Fiercefish1/HomeAssistant_Keypad_Blueprints/README.md

-# Keypad Blueprints for Home Assistant
+# Keymaster & Keypad Blueprints for Home Assistant

 Home Assistant blueprints to use [KeyMaster](https://github.com/FutureTense/keymaster) codes with Alarmo, either entered via dashboard cards or a physical Ring Keypad V2.
 Also includes a blueprint to use the Ring Keypad v2 as garage door open using Keymaster or user provided codes.